Camp ClapHans is a residential summer camp for kids with disabilities ages 8 to 20 and is an outreach program of the McCarty Center.

 Our staff members are typically university students working toward a degree in allied health-care fields (physical therapy, occupational therapy, speech-language pathology); special and general education; outdoor recreation; nutrition; and other related fields.
 Prior to camp, staff members attend training.

-For more information about the camp or positions available, please contact Camp Director Bobbie Hunter at 405-307-2865 or email email@example.com.
+For more information about the camp, please contact Camp Director Bobbie Hunter at 405-307-2865 or email email@example.com.

 The camp opened in 2013 and is named in honor of Sammy Jack Claphan, a citizen of the Cherokee Nation and an Oklahoma native.
 Sammy played football for the University of Oklahoma and graduated with a degree in special education.
 Afterward, he played in the NFL for the Cleveland Browns and the San Diego Chargers.
 After retiring from football, Sammy returned to Oklahoma and became a coach and a special education teacher.
 Sammy died in 2001 at the age of 45.